 There has long been some issue about when the name "Martinez" became shortened (or Anglicised?) to "Martin".
 Although Ben (1862) and his siblings were listed by the General Register Office under the name Martin, it wasn't to become a trend, and Ben subsequently reverted to using "Martinez" for all of his own children - his death certificate also recording him with the full "Nunes Martinez" name.
 Ben and Rose's son, Arthur (1893), followed by his son, Dennis (1920), were in turn passed the traditional "Nunes Martinez" names, which Dennis still used when he got married to Vera Walker in 1947, but took the shortened name of Martin before having the first of their eight children.

-Sadly, Barbara died of pneumonia as an infant and in 1940 after the outbreak of the Second World War, Hetty and Arthur moved away from London and brought their four children here to live in Coventry.
+Sadly, Barbara died of pneumonia as an infant and in 1940, soon after the outbreak of the Second World War, Hetty and Arthur moved away from London and brought their four children here to live in Coventry.

-The Martin families in both Coventry and London survived the war, although Hetty's mum, Miriam, died in 1949 aged 78 predominantly from injuries sustained during the London bombing years earlier.
+The Martin families in both Coventry and London survived the war, although Hetty's mum, Miriam, died in 1949 aged 78, predominantly from injuries sustained during the London bombing a few years earlier.